 However, if contaminants are detected in soil or groundwater at levels that exceed RIDEM’s criteria, the process of remediating and obtaining a no further action letter or letter of compliance from RIDEM can take up to six months in the best of cases, years if you’re really unlucky.

-The point to be made here is that for those business owners with plans to buy or sell commercial or industrial real estate in the forseeable future, there are many distinct advantages to starting the process of reviewing environmental conditions early, not the least of which is maintaining your sanity.
+The point to be made here is that for those business owners with plans to buy or sell commercial or industrial real estate in the foreseeable future, there are many distinct advantages to starting the process of reviewing environmental conditions early, not the least of which is maintaining your sanity.

 Planning ahead will also allow extra time for the slow process of regulatory review of sites that are jurisdictional to RIDEM.
 Knowing if your commercial or industrial property has been impacted by contaminants in soil or groundwater will allow you the time to make informed and cost-effective decisions about site cleanup which in turn will allow you to dovetail cleanup remedies with future development alternatives.